Holidoit Logo

 Verbania

-Verbania is the largest urban center among those bordering Lake Maggiore.
-Thanks to the charming presence of numerous parks and villas, it has been nicknamed"The Garden of Lake Maggiore."
-Among its attractions, the most popular is undoubtedly Villa Taranto, with its splendid botanical gardens enriched by plants and flowers from all over the world.
+Verbania è the largest urban center among those bordering Lake Maggiore.
+Thanks to the charming presence of numerous parks and villas, è it has been nicknamed "The Garden of Lake Maggiore".
+Among its attractions the most ù popular è undoubtedly Villa Taranto, with its beautiful botanical gardens enriched with plants and flowers from all over the world.

 The botanical gardens of Villa Taranto in Verbania